fabiomarreco/BlogSource/source/_posts/2019-09-06-monad-for-the-masses.md

 Satisfied ?

 This is what we get in many explanations out there.
-The problem is, unless you are a cathegory theory mathematician this holds little meaning.
-This is indeed the strictly correct definition and is applicable far beyond programming, (albait  incomprehensible to most people).
+The problem is, unless you are a category theory mathematician this holds little meaning.
+This is indeed the strictly correct definition and is applicable far beyond programming, (albeit incomprehensible to most people).
 So I will not delve into the mathematical definition.
 Lets focus on its application to programming.

-> If you are not afraid of a little math, I highly recommed Bartosz Milewski´s [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).
+> If, however you are not afraid of a little math, I highly recommend Bartosz Milewski´s [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).
 It is free in [PDF](https://github.com/hmemcpy/milewski-ctfp-pdf) and [Kindle](https://github.com/onlurking/category-theory-for-programmers), or in [Hardcover](https://www.blurb.com/b/9621951-category-theory-for-programmers-new-edition-hardco).
 He also has several [Youtube video classes](https://www.youtube.com/playlist?list=PLqjxJs3NyH72EvfeePfMfUJgBJcspSNYX).

-So to programmers, monads are a powerfull abstraction that lets us compose work while allways abiding to some strict behaviour.
+So to programmers, monads can be a powerful abstraction that lets us compose work while always abiding to some strict behavior.

-Still too abstract ? don´t worry, It will become more clear with examples.
+I know it still too abstract but don´t worry, It will soon become more clear with examples.
 But know this: All you need to implement a monad are 3 functions `Lift`, `Map` and `FlatMap` (which we will define latter on).

 Some usages of monads are:

 - Error handling
 - Transform & operate on sequences and lists
 - Inject Dependencies
-- Handle side efects (such as logging or state) in a pure function
+- Handle side effects (such as logging or state) in a pure function
 - Lazy code evaluation
 - Optional Values
 - Parsing

 And the list goes on.
-In fact, once you get confortable with it, you will start seeing monads everywhere.
+In fact, once you get conformable with it, you will start seeing monads everywhere.
 We will start with error handling example and see how it goes.

 ## Unhandled Exception

 We all know OOP languages have built in error handling mechanism called exceptions.
-But truth beeing told, sometimes they can be a huge pain.
+But truth being told, sometimes they can be a huge pain.
 It is never clear when a method might throw an exception or why.
 The type of the exception may be anything.
-And even with java´s throws declaration, error handling is still akward.
+And even with java´s throws declaration, error handling is still awkward.

 Functional languages try to aim at functions that are not only _"pure"_ (have no side effects) but that are also _"total"_.
-That means that for every input, there should be an defined output.
-So throwing exceptions is a type of result that was not defined in the funciton´s signature.
+Meaning that for every input there should be an defined output.
+Throwing exceptions is a type of result that was not defined in the function´s signature.
 Notice the following function, for example:

 ```csharp
 public T GetItemIndex<T> (T[] array, int index) {